 For the past several years the LTER Network has been developing a Network Information System (NIS) to accelerate the generation and use of data and synthesis products resulting from cross-site research.
 Modules of the NIS, as it exists currently, include the ClimDB/HydroDB climate and hydrology database, the LTER Personnel and Bibliographic Databases, the site description database SiteDB, and the LTER Data Catalog.
 The NIS strategic plan provides a number of information management strategies that are aligned with the strategies outlined in this CI strategic plan.
 The primary focus of the NIS strategic plan is on the use of existing data, improving the quality of data and data discovery through the adoption of the Ecological Metadata Language, increasing the quantity of data available through federated architecture, and facilitating synthesis via applications that use the data and infrastructure.
 NIS will support standardization in the development and management of information content at the sites through guidance, resources, training, and support.
-NIS includes the development and deployment of applications to exploit these data for discovery of information.
+NIS includes the development and deployment of applications that accommodate LTER information content, including an on-line data catalog and applications to exploit these data for discovery of information.
 NIS will support the creation of Network-based synthetic information products through the use of relational database technology, shared middleware, community-based applications, and scientific collaboration.